-The proposed bill seeks to strengthen the enforcement of environmental laws in Washington State by establishing new classifications of violations under the water pollution control act and the clean air act.
-It introduces three degrees of violations for both acts: first degree, second degree, and third degree, each carrying escalating penalties.
-A first-degree violation occurs when an individual knowingly endangers another's life or health, resulting in a class B felony.
-The bill also provides specific definitions for key terms such as "entity," "imminent danger," and "substantial bodily harm," and clarifies that violations can occur daily, with each day constituting a separate offense.
+The proposed bill seeks to enhance the enforcement of environmental laws in Washington State by establishing new classifications of violations under the water pollution control act and the clean air act.
+It introduces three degrees of violations—first degree, second degree, and third degree—each carrying escalating penalties.
+A first-degree violation, for example, occurs when an individual knowingly endangers another's life or health, resulting in a class B felony.
+The bill also holds entities accountable for the actions of their agents and treats each day of violation as a separate offense.
+Key definitions, such as "entity," "imminent danger," and "substantial bodily harm," are included to aid in interpreting the new legal provisions, while certain permitted activities are exempt from these violations.

 Substitute Bill: 90.48.020, 70A.300.010